godotengine/godot-docs/classes/class_editortranslationparserplugin.rst

 Plugin for adding custom parsers to extract strings that are to be translated from custom files (.csv, .json etc.).

+.. rst-class:: classref-introduction-group

 Description
 -----------

-``EditorTranslationParserPlugin`` is invoked when a file is being parsed to extract strings that require translation.
+**EditorTranslationParserPlugin** is invoked when a file is being parsed to extract strings that require translation.
 To define the parsing and string extraction logic, override the :ref:`_parse_file<class_EditorTranslationParserPlugin_method__parse_file>` method in script.

 Add the extracted strings to argument ``msgids`` or ``msgids_context_plural`` if context or plural is used.